Umar: Conversion to Islam and service under Muhammad

 Umar then went to Muhammad with the same sword he intended to kill him with and accepted Islam in front of him and his companions.
 Umar was 39 years old when he accepted Islam.

-According to one account, after his conversion to Islam Umar openly prayed at the Kaaba as the Quraish chiefs, Abu Jahl and Abu Sufyan, reportedly watched in anger.
+According to one account, after his conversion to Islam, Umar openly prayed at the Kaaba as the Quraysh chiefs, Abu Jahl and Abu Sufyan, reportedly watched in anger.
 This further helped the Muslims to gain confidence in practicing Islam openly.
-At this stage Umar even challenged anyone who dared to stop the Muslims from praying, although no one dared to interfere with Umar when he was openly praying.
+At this stage, Umar even challenged anyone who dared to stop the Muslims from praying, although no one dared to interfere with Umar when he was openly praying.